huangl02/CleaningDataFinalProj/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+This is the course project for the Getting and Cleaning Data Coursera course.
+The R script, runAnalysis.R, does the following:

+    Download the zip data in the working directory Unzip the file
+    Load the activity_labels and feature
+    Load and merge (by columns) all the files in the training dataset (i.e. X_train, y_train, and subject_train) Load and merge (by columns) all the files in the test dataset (i.e. X_test, y_test, and subject_test) Merge (by rows) the training and test datasets Rename all the column names (1st column called "subject", 2nd column called "activity", the pass feature.txt to the rest of the column names
+    Change all the values in activity column to the actual activity names listed in activity_labels.txt Keep only those columns which contain a mean() or standard deviation std() Creates a tidy dataset that contains the average (mean) value of each variable for each subject and each activity.

+The end result is shown in the file secondDataSet.txt.

 Experiemental Design:

 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.